Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

+In CPath, general classification architectures are the most prevalent due to their straightforward applicability to a wide range of tasks including tissue subtype classification, disease diagnosis and detection (more details in Section ~\ref{sec:application} and Figure \ref{fig:organ_overview}).

+Architectures commonly used for natural images, in particular CNNs, are widely adopted for CPath.
+To maximize model performance, it is a common approach to pre-train the model on large datasets like ImageNet before subsequent fine-tuning them to perform well for the specific CPath task, a task known as transfer learning \cite{18,170,227,182,252,62,109,111,112,203,204,226,213,122,26,51,121,32,158,183,493,591,279,609,601,526,590,539,613,479,teh2022learning,su2022deep, yang2022concl}.

+Transfer learning for CPath allows for: 1) improved generalizability, particularly for tasks with limited amount of data; and 2) improved ease in finetuning a model compared to training from scratch \cite{Transfer_Learning_Survey}.

+Graph Convolutional Neural Networks (GCN) \cite{kipf,guan2022node} is an alternative architecture that can be used to improve the learning of context-aware features across the WSI.
+GCNs typically consist of nodes representing elements and edges defining relationships between nodes.
+In \cite{547}, a GCN was defined on a WSI, where the nodes represent patches and edges represent the connections among patches; this work obtained remarkable results on cancer prognosis task outperforming the SOTA in four out of five cancer types \cite{547}.

+Vision Transformers (ViT) \cite{Vit}, have recently emerged as a direct application of Transformer models \cite{22} to the image domain.
+In ViT, images are sub-patched and flattened into a 1D embedding along with a positional encoding which is then classified by an MLP head.
+By using the positional encoding, the model's attention mechanism can focus computation on the most relevant areas of the image.
+ViT models have been applied with great success to CPath tasks, especially in conjunction with pre-trained CNN models \cite{ViT4}.
+We refer the reader to a comprehensive survey of transformer methods in medical image analysis for more details \cite{he2023transformers}.

+General classification architectures are also commonly used as a foundation for novel architectural designs.
+For example, Squeeze-and-Excitation (SE) modules were introduced to reduce the number of parameters in ResNet and DenseNet blocks while maintaining high accuracy \cite{71, 40}.
+A fully-connected conditional random field (CRF) was incorporated on top of a CNN encoder to improve performance while maintaining the same level of computational complexity \cite{101}.
+Lastly, patch sampling and pooling were used with AlexNet to perform slide-level disease diagnosis and segmentation \cite{144}.

-In order to achieve superior performance, many researchers often rely on ensembling or multi-stage techniques which combine the predictive power or feature extraction abilities of multiple models to form a final output.
-These approaches have shown performance improvements compared to traditional single model classifiers \cite{74,202,310,lin2021pdbl,senousy2021mcua}.
+Finally, in order to achieve superior performance, many researchers often rely on ensemble or multi-stage techniques which combine the predictive power or feature extraction abilities of multiple models to form a final output.
+These approaches have shown performance improvements compared to traditional single model classifiers \cite{74,202,310,lin2021pdbl,senousy2021mcua,149}.
 However, this often comes at the expense of higher computational requirements.
-One example is a paper that details a model that is built upon simple ensembles called ``Deep Hipo'' \cite{149}.
-This network has two branches, each of which takes an image patch at a different resolution and then concatenates the two inputs before the last hidden layer in order to compute a probability.
-One notable advantage to this approach is the consideration of multiple magnifications in its pipeline.